-The Corporate Plan 2019 - 2023 has been agreed and adopted and the Delivery Plan has started to be implemented.
-The Chief Executive has regular meetings with the Leader and also the Leaders of the two other Groups and continue to hold Business Planning meetings which follow on from Cabinet to discuss forthcoming issues and reports.
-These meetings help to clarify objectives and outcomes at an early stage and are supported by the various Cabinet and Portfolio Members

-They are strongly empowered to support Portfolio Holders and Heads of Service in developing their roles and relationships.
-Shadow Portfolio holders have also been elected to aid with transparency.
+Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained The Corporate Plan 2019 - 2023 has been agreed and adopted and the Delivery Plan is being implemented.
+The Chief Executive has regular meetings with the Leader and also the Leaders of the two other Groups and continue to hold Business Planning meetings to discuss forthcoming issues and reports.
+These meetings help to clarify objectives and outcomes at an early stage and are supported by the various Cabinet and Portfolio Members.
+They are strongly empowered to support Portfolio Holders and Assistant Directors in developing their roles and relationships.

 Job descriptions,

 Member and Officer protocols,

 Working Arrangements Protocol,

 Member training,

 LGA support,

-Capability Review actions plans on

-InPhase,

 Corporate Plan,

 Delivery Plan.

 Publishing a statement that specifies the types of decisions that are delegated and those reserved for the collective decision making of the governing body The Council has a Scheme of Delegation which is periodically reviewed to ensure it remains current.
 Standing Orders and Financial Regulations are also periodically reviewed.
 This process is undertaken by the Constitution Working Party.
 Constitution, Constitution Working Party.
-Ensuring the leader and the chief executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority As outlined above, the relationship between the Chief Executive and Leader are clear as regards their respective roles and responsibilities are clearly defined.
+Ensuring the Leader and the Chief Executive have clearly defined and distinctive leadership roles within a structure whereby the chief executive leads the authority in implementing strategy and managing the delivery of services and other outputs set by members and each provides a check and a balance for each other's authority As outlined above, the relationship between the Chief Executive and Leader are clear as regards their respective roles and responsibilities are clearly defined.
 Job descriptions, Member and Officer Protocols, Working Arrangements Protocol.